akeneo/ui-extensions-samples/README.md

 ## The specificities of the grid quick action

-For `product_grid_quick_action` position, an object is sent by the parent iframe with a [postMessage JS event](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage):
+For `product_grid_quick_action` position, an object is sent by the parent to the iframe with a [postMessage JS event](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage):

+The following data is subject to change, we will make it evolve and should perceived as an "API contract" between the PIM and the system listening to those events.
 ```json
 {
   "filters": {